 A BOARD OF ADVISERS provides expert advice to the Assembly of Parties, the Standing Committee, and the Director-General.
 It includes between six and ten individuals elected by the Assembly for a four-year term.
 All Board Members are selected based on their expertise and backgrounds in various disciplines that have an impact on the rule of law and development.
 They serve in their personal capacities and not as representatives of their governments or organizations.
 Meetings of the Board of Advisers are convened at least once a year, prior to the regular meeting of the Assembly.

 The current members of the Board of Advisers are:

 - H.E.
-Mehmet Hasan Göğüş, Ambassador, former Deputy Undersecretary of the Ministry of Foreign Affairs
+Mehmet Hasan Göğüş, Ambassador, former Deputy Undersecretary of the Ministry of Foreign Affairs of Turkey

 IDLO was established as an intergovernmental organization in 1988 by an international treaty – the Agreement for the Establishment of the International Development Law Organization (“Establishment Agreement”).
 The full text of the Establishment Agreement is available here: English | French | Spanish

 IDLO’s Governing Bodies and the Board of Advisers have their own by-laws, which are approved by the Assembly of Parties.
 The full texts of the Rules of Procedure are available here: English | French | Spanish

 On 1 October 2019, a new Headquarters Agreement between the Government of Italy and IDLO came into force: the full text is available here.
 Article VIII of the Establishment Agreement calls on all Member States to grant IDLO rights, privileges, and immunities comparable to those provided by Italy in the Headquarters Agreement in support of IDLO’s activities in their territory.